Europe may not be the biggest continent on Earth, but what it lacks in size, it more than makes up for in terms of places to visit.

 There are many places to visit within Europe, but here is a list of the 8 best European cities to visit before turning 30!

 We start off with the capital of Iceland, Reykjavik.
 Here you can discover a modern Hallgrimskirkja church that is visible from almost every part of the city.
 Explore Reykjavik by foot!
-It will not take you much time to walk from the shopping streets to see the wonderful statue of Sun Voyager to see the sun setting down in Atlantic Ocean.
+It will not take you much time to walk from the shopping streets to see the sun setting over the wonderful statue of Sun Voyager by the Atlantic ocean.
+Tick some more things off your bucket list by watching the northern lights or going whale spotting.

 Fact: Iceland is surrounded by both the Atlantic and Arctic oceans.

 The capital of Hungary, Budapest is located by the river Danube.
-Budapest got its name, when both places Buda and Pest were connected by a first permanent bridge in 19th century.
-Whilst in Budapest, you can enjoy a day in a thermal spa and walk along the earlier mentioned river Danube to see all the night lights of the wonderful city.
+Budapest got its name, when both places Buda and Pest were connected by a permanent bridge in 19th century.
+Whilst in Budapest, you can enjoy a day in the thermal spa and walk along the earlier mentioned river Danube to see all the night lights of the wonderful city.
+In the summer, try and go to the world famous Sziget festival.

 Fact: Budapest has the oldest metro line on mainland Europe.

-Have a first-hand experience trying the famous Irish beverage by visiting the Guinness Brewery.
-Do not forget to visit the beautiful castle of Dublin and have a cup of coffee in one of the two cafés you can find inside of it.
+Have a first-hand experience trying the famous Irish beverage Guinness at the Guinness Brewery.
+Don’t forget to visit the beautiful castle of Dublin and have a cup of coffee in one of the two cafés you can find inside of it.

 Fact: Dublin has the youngest population in Europe.

-Munich, a city in the south of Germany is well known for its famous festival of Oktoberfest – which is not surprisingly held in October.
+Munich, a city in the south of Germany is well known for its famous festival of Oktoberfest.
 During the festival, everyone drinks lots of beer, eats a lot of Bratwurst (typical German sausage) and has an all-round great time.
 Once you are done with the festival, do not forget to see the Marienplatz, city-centre square, and go for a bike ride in the Eligscher garden that has a 78 kilometres long cycling path!

 Fact: The oldest building in Munich is a toilet!